-In accordance with the DVR Technical Specifications and the DVR Statewide Service Fee Structure, the Service Provider must obtain prior written authorization by DVR before services can be rendered and payment can be made.
+In accordance with the DVR Technical Specifications and the DVR Statewide Service Fee Structure referenced in Section 1 Services, the Service Provider must obtain prior written authorization by DVR before services can be rendered and payment can be made.
 DVR will not pay for services that the Service Provider performs without an approved purchase order issued prior to the start date of the service.